anacimpeanu/FoodDeliveryApp/README.md

 <b>Login</b>
 This singleton class manages user authentication and login functionalities.
 It ensures that only one instance is responsible for handling user login operations, maintaining consistency and security.

+<b>Package</b>: Food
+<b>Beverage:</b> Represents beverages available in the food delivery system.

+<b>Candy</b>: Represents candy items that can be ordered.

+<b>Food</b>: Represents generic food items that are available for order.

+<b>Product</b>: Represents individual products that can be ordered, which may include beverages, candy, or other types of food items.
 <b>Package</b>: Shop

       CaffeShop: Represents a café or coffee shop.